CiganEnterprise/ciganoliviudavid/README.md

 ## Future Development

 A list with possible and super helpful updates that the system may need:
-* The books section should all be automated, all the books put in a database.
+* The books section should all be automated, all the books put in a database table.
 From there we talk about just simple queries in the page. ( This kind of system is implemented in cigan_enterprize -> ... )

 * Same thing with the projects who are used as reference in the webapp.
-All of them should be put in a database where there should be only queries in the main page. ( Again, this kind of system is implemented in cigan_enterprize -> ...)
+All of them should be put in a database table where there should be only queries in the main page. ( Again, this kind of system is implemented in cigan_enterprize -> ...)

 ## Requirements